MarchalLab/gonetic/README.md

 A2M,BMP1,pp,directed,1.0
 ```

-The main output files are in the `output/resulting_networks` folder:
+The main output files are in the `output/resulting_networks/sample-norm` folder:
  - `d3js_visualization`: a html+js visualisation of the resulting network, tested in Firefox and Chromium-based browsers.
  - `weighted.network`: a tab separated file containing the resulting network.
 The same type of header lines as in the input network file, each entry now consists of two columns: (1) an unweighted interaction in the same format as the input network file, and (2) the highest edge penalty for which this interaction was selected in the subnetwork selection phase.
- - `rankedMutations.txt`: a tab separated file containing all genes that are in the resulting network that are also mutated in the input data.
+ - `conditionSpecificMutationRanking.txt`: a tab separated file containing all genes that are in the resulting network that are also mutated in the input data.
 The rank of the gene is based on the highest edge penalty for which this gene was selected in the subnetwork selection phase, where rank "1" corresponds with the highest edge penalty that lead to a valid subnetwork.

 ### references
 [1] Darwiche A. New advances in compiling CNF to decomposable negation normal form.
 Proc. of ECAI, 328-332